Stop wondering about AI.

 What if we build on tools that won't exist in six months?

-How do we bring our teams along without creating resistance?
+How do we bring our teams along without creating resistance

-Why this works differently
+Why this works

 Most AI consultants come from one of two worlds: technical implementation or business strategy.
 They understand either how AI works or how businesses operate.
 Rarely both.